-Although Ichinoseki's climate is relatively mild compared to the rest of Iwate, it still gets cold and snowy!
+Although Ichinoseki's climate is relatively mild compared to the rest of Iwate, it still gets cold and snowy.
 The west side of the city is influenced by the Sea of Japan which brings more snow, whereas the east is influenced by the Pacific Ocean allowing for clearer winters.
-If you would like to know more on how to conquer the winters here, or need some ideas on what to pack, please check out 'clothings tips for an Iwate winter'.
+If you would like to know more on how to conquer the winters here, or need some ideas on what to pack, please check out clothings tips for an Iwate winter.

 Geibikei: An easily accessible experience even in the midst of winter.
-Glide down the gorge by a 'kotatsu' boat and witness the snow covered cliffs that transforms Geibikei into what looks like a monochromatic ink painting.
+Glide down the gorge by a 'kotatsu' boat and witness the snow covered cliffs that transform Geibikei into what looks like a monochromatic ink painting.

 Ice Skating in Senmaya: An ice-skating complex in Senmaya.
-The general admission fee is 600yen, and plus another 300yen if you would like to borrow shoes.
+The general admission fee is 600yen, plus another 300yen if you would like to borrow shoes.
 The arena is only open during Dec-Mar and is closed on the 31 Dec/1st Jan.

-Daito Ohara Mizukake Festival: Watch as half-naked men run through the town whilst getting splashed with icy-cold water.
+Daito Ohara Mizukake Festival: Watch as scantily clad men run through the town whilst getting splashed with icy-cold water.
 This festival is held early February (pretty much at the peak of winter) - just thinking about it makes me shiver.
 If you are courageous enough, why not join one year as my friend did!
 You can check out his experience here.
 (2021 cancelled due to COVID-19)